 If you have skills, experience, and confidence a “sell me this pen” manager does feel a little bit Wolf of Wall Street, or Glengarry Glen Ross.
 Real life is never as simple as a movie script.

-Whether you are new to sales or you need a refresher, I want to provide a brief post outlining an effective sales framework.
+Whether you are new to sales or you need a refresher, I want to provide a brief post outlining an effective sales process.
 It’s a roadmap you can use to better prepare how you communicate with prospects improving your chance to complete the sale successfully.

 - Speak to a need